 Professionally, my work could be described this way: I am a former criminal defence lawyer, a law professor, a writer, a politico, a volunteer, and a social justice advocate.
 I have also worked with several non-profit organizations in the areas of governance, community engagement, mission/vision building, and conflict resolution.

 I have been interviewed on criminal justice and policing issues on CBC Radio’s Metro Morning, CFRB’s Closing Arguments, and CTV’s News Express.
 My writing has been published in the Huffington Post, the Toronto Star, the Canadian Jewish News, and TVO’s The Agenda on-line.

 I care deeply about many political issues, and ran for Toronto City Council in 2014 and in 2018, when Premier Ford changed election rules and ward boundaries mid-election.

-I feel passionate about these issues: policing, punishment, restorative justice, poverty, global justice, children’s rights and life conditions (children in war, child labour, child sexual exploitation, the value of girls in families and communities), education, increasing tolerance and understanding between people of diverse backgrounds, peace between Israel and Palestinians, Indigenous rights and equality, the environment, and the abundance of chemical and electromagnetic materials that are harmful to our children, humanity, and the environment.
+I feel passionate about these issues: policing, punishment, prisons, restorative justice, poverty, global justice, children’s rights and life conditions (children in war, child labour, child sexual exploitation, the value of girls in families and communities), education, increasing tolerance and understanding between people of diverse backgrounds, peace between Israel and Palestinians, Indigenous rights and equality, the environment, and the abundance of chemical and electromagnetic materials that are harmful to our children, humanity, and the environment.

 Your comments and input are most welcome.